Macedonian Ruins

 “Pray, then, in this way: Our Father who is in heaven, Hallowed be Your name.
 Your kingdom come.
 Your will be done, on earth as it is in heaven.
 Give us this day our daily bread.
 And forgive us our debts, as we also have forgiven our debtors.
 And do not lead us into temptation, but deliver us from evil.
 For Yours is the kingdom and the power and the glory forever.
 Amen.'
 (Matthew 6:9-13)

-In Luke we find the same prayer but in a more brief version, containing the same imperatives:
+In Luke, we find the same prayer but in a more brief version, containing the same imperatives:

 And He said to them, "When you pray, say: 'Father, hallowed be Your name.
 Your kingdom come.
 Give us each day our daily bread.
 And forgive us our sins, For we ourselves also forgive everyone who is indebted to us.
 And lead us not into temptation.'"
 (Luke 11:2-4)